-The motherboard has two serial ports.
+The motherboard has two serial ports (one on rare panel, one on board).
 The electrical characteristics are compliant with the EIA-232-D Serial Communications Specifications.
 The serial ports may be remapped over other installable serial ports or disabled through the BIOS.

-3.5.7 Additional Connectors
+3.6.18 Additional Connectors

-WOL (Wake On LAN)
+3.6.19 WOL (Wake On LAN)

 This header is used for remote wakeup of the computer through a network.
 WOL requires a PCI add-in network interface card (NIC) with remote wakeup capabilities.
 The remote wakeup header on the NIC must be connected to the onboard Wake on LAN header.
-For Wake on LAN, the 5-V standby line for the power supply must be capable of delivering 5V±5% at 720mA.
+For Wake on LAN, the 5-V standby line for the power supply must be capable of delivering $5V\pm5\%$ at 720mA.